TedHusted/awake/awake.md/awake.md

 “No worries.
 Consider it mentioned.”

-Carla tilts her head in the direction of the front room, and they rejoin the group of analysts waiting for their lunch order.
+Carla tilts her head in the direction of the front room.
+They rejoin the group of analysts waiting for their lunch order.

 ###